Samia (musician): 2025–present: Bloodless

 In January 2025, Finnerty released the single "Bovine Excision" from her third album, Bloodless.
 A second single "Lizard" was released in February 2025, with a double single "Hole In A Frame/Pants" following in March.
 Bloodless was released on April 25, 2025, via Grand Jury Music.

 In the summer of 2025, the NPR Tiny Desk performance of "Pool" went viral on social media, spawning "quite literally hundreds of thousands of TikTok videos using the audio."
 Finnerty subsequently released a stripped version of "Pool" as a single and released the songs from her Tiny Desk performance as part of her album The Baby (5th Anniversary Edition), which also contained the entirety of The Baby and The Baby Reimagined.

 On November 14, 2025, Finnerty released the concert album Bloodless Tour – Live From First Avenue.

+Finnerty will open Role Model's Chuck On Tour in September and October 2026, touring several cities in the United States.
+She will serve as a supporting act on Gracie Abrams' The Look at My Life Tour in April and May 2027 for dates in France, Belgium, Ireland and the UK.

 Personal life

-Finnerty began her career in New York City working in the DIY scene, but moved to Nashville in 2021 for a "less chaotic" environment.
-She then lived in Los Angeles, and currently lives in Minneapolis.
-As of 2025, she has been dating fellow musician Briston Maroney for four years.
+Samia began her career in New York City's DIY scene, but moved to Nashville in 2021, where she lived for three years.
+After leaving Tennessee, Finnerty had a brief stint in her hometown of Los Angeles before moving to Minneapolis in December 2024, with Minnesota being a recurring topic in her music and an important location in the production of her first record The Baby.
+The move to Minneapolis placed her near long-time collaborators Hippo Campus and close friend singer-songwriter Raffaella.

+She currently resides in New York City and is in a relationship with stand-up comedian Sasha von Didkovsky.
+She previously dated fellow musician Briston Maroney from 2021 to 2025, as well as actor Charlie Plummer around 2016 and 2017.
+Samia's main producer across all three of her records is Caleb Wright.